 Human connection is about finding a common thread and accepting difference.
 The relationship between a centuries old vampire and a young introvert explores the notion that despite differences in race, age, gender, lifestyle or experience, we can always find common ground when we remove our packaging.

-The film’s locations are predominately interiors of Aíma’s flat, except the final scene which takes place on a London night-bus.
+The film’s locations are predominately interiors of Aíma’s flat.
 The interior decor is dated.
 There is no natural light inside the flat; all the curtains and blinds are permanently drawn.

 The living room is filled with an eclectic mix of furniture and various trinkets, all of which Aíma has accumulated over her long life.
 Floor and desk lamps with dated shades illuminate the room.
 There is a pile of old records on the floor, a cello in the corner, a faded velvet sofa and coffee table, lots of books, and several prints and posters of old horror films on the faded wallpaper.
 There is a small desk covered with piles of curling papers, books and journals with tea rings.
 The room is a cosy haven - it is where Aíma feels most safe.